Ooohu/Ooohu.github.io/web_starter.md

 # Webpage management

-You just need to update the contents in the github server.
+Just need to update the contents in the github server.
 And the changes will be applied a few minutes later.

 Tips for adding post/page is [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll)